 - Leave the Author as is.

-When an agent creates an article based on this template though the app, the current agent will be set as the author automatically.
+When an agent creates an article based on this template, the current agent will be set as the author automatically.

 The label will not persist on any new articles created based on the template.Important: You must add this label for your article to be treated as a template in the Knowledge Capture app.

 Now your template will be available to agents using the Knowledge Capture app to create new articles.
-For information, see Creating articles based on tickets.
+For information, see Creating articles with the Knowledge Capture app.